 8) Study various health insurance plans with employee-eccentric benefits

 One of the most crucial aspects that make an employee stay longer is the long term benefit that comes with a job.
-Study different health plans along with the inclusive benefits – free services, extendable services to dependents and other health related assistance.
+Study different health plans along with the inclusive benefits – free services, extendable services to dependents and other health-related assistance.

-9) As much as possible, discourage bringing home of work.
+9) As much as possible, discourage bringing home of work

 10) Support farm to market agricultural projects

 When it comes to promoting healthy eating habits, nothing compares to fresh produce.
-These are the organic products which could be purchased directly from the farmers.
+These are the organic products that could be purchased directly from the farmers.
 A lot of business communities throughout the region are yet to gain access to agricultural groups, more commonly known as the farmer’s markets.

 Measuring the monetary returns